ThanhLe86/SMTP-Client/README.md

 Added a view local email feature.
 - To view a local email in the table, double click the email (row) you want to see
 - Instead of reading the Body column in the table (which is not in correct format since we removed "\n" for display), we will use the date and time in the table, revert it to the correct format of the .txt file (which contains the body), and read the body from it.
+- The project can now be run on all machines without needing to configure run directory upon importing, to run the project, follow the instruction in the "How to install and run" section above.
+- An executable .jar file is now available for ease of use, the project can is now ready for demo and concluded if there are no further testing issues.

 ## Dependency Management